Lisa-Crowell/nineteen_v_two/README.md

 # nineteen_v_two
-# A simple CRUD app using Docker, Environment variabels, and has some styling with CSS.
+# A simple CRUD app using Docker, Environment Variables, and has some styling with CSS.